 The work on this deliverable MEF MBH Phase 3 is projected to complete in late-2015.
 The deliverable, MEF 22.2, will supersede MEF 22.1 and MEF 22.1.1 after it is approved by the MEF Board at that time.

 SG 15 is responsible for developing Recommendations for transport networks, access networks, and home networking, including standard architectures of optical transport networks as well as physical and operational characteristics of their constituent technologies.
 These technologies may be used to support the backhaul, midhaul and fronthaul for mobile networks depending on the performance requirements of each.

+ITU-R report on architecture and topology of IMT networks, M.2375 (06/2015)

+As traffic demand for mobile broadband communications represented by International Mobile Telecommunications (IMT), including both IMT-2000 and IMT-Advanced as defined in Resolution ITU-R 56 are increasing, the transport network in the mobile infrastructure is becoming an important application that requires special consideration.

+The transport network supports the connections between one and the other of separated radio transceiver functions within one base station, between different base stations of the mobile broadband network, as well as the connections of one base station to other network elements of the mobile infrastructure.

+The Report ITU-R M.2375, published in June 2015, offers an overview of the architecture and topology of IMT networks and a perspective on the dimensioning of the respective transport requirements in these topologies, in order to assist relevant studies on the transport network in the mobile infrastructure.
+The Report covers different architectural aspects in a general level of detail.

 Ethernet frames over transport